Rochester Cathedral: Exterior

-The west front is dominated by the central perpendicular great west window.
-Above the window the dripstone terminates in a small carved head at each side.
+The west front is dominated by the central Perpendicular west window.
+Above the window the hood mould terminates in a small carved head at each side.
 The line of the nave roof is delineated by a string course above which rises the crenellated parapet.
 Below the window is a blind arcade interrupted by the top of the Great West Door.
 Some of the niches in the arcade are filled with statuary.
 Below the arcade the door is flanked with Norman recesses.
-The door itself is of Norman work with concentric patterned arches.
+The doorway itself Romanesque, with five orders of ornamented voussoirs, or archivolts.
 The semicircular tympanum depicts Christ sitting in glory in the centre, with Saints Justus and Ethelbert flanking him on either side of the doorway.
-Supporting the saints are angels and surrounding them are the symbols of the Four Evangelists: Ss Matthew (a winged man), Mark (a lion), Luke (an ox) and John (an eagle).
+Supporting the saints are angels and surrounding them are the symbols of the Four Evangelists: Matthew (a winged man), Mark (a lion), Luke (an ox) and John (an eagle).
 On the lintel below are the Twelve Apostles and on the shafts supporting it King Solomon and the Queen of Sheba.
+The construction and dating of the door have been a matter of scholarly debate.
+There are stylistic differences between the voussoirs and the jamb statues and tympanum, while the latter has been severely trimmed to fit under the archway.
+Ron Baxter dates the original doorway to the 1140s, and the modifications to the 1160s.
+The original work was similar in style to that of Aquitaine, while the inserted sculpture derived from Romano-Gothic developments in Burgundy and the Île de France, particularly the Royal Portal at Chartres and the south portal at Le Mans.
 Within the Great West Door there is a glass porch which allows the doors themselves to be kept open throughout the day.